 At the discretion of the Chair, requests to obtain the membership list may be referred for approval or rejection by a vote of the membership at the next meeting.
 The Chair shall provide notice to the requestor and the membership providing justification for the referral.

-Member removal

-Member removal shall be conducted in accordance with 21st Robert’s Rules, section 61 thru section 63.

 Officers

 Duties of Officers